MicrosoftDocs/xamarin-docs/docs/android/platform/androidx.md

 There are three migration steps that you'll want to be aware of for your application.

-1. If your application includes **Android Support Library namespaces and you'd like to migrate them to AndroidX namespaces**, you can use our `Migrate to AndroidX` IDE tooling to take care of most namespace scenarios.
+1. If your application includes **Android Support Library namespaces and you'd like to migrate them to AndroidX namespaces**, you can use our **Migrate to AndroidX** IDE tooling to take care of most namespace scenarios.

-First, enable the `AndroidX Migrator` via `Tools > Options > Xamarin > Android Settings`inside Visual Studio 2019 (You can skip this step on Visual Studio for Mac).
+Enable the `AndroidX Migrator` via **Tools > Options > Xamarin > Android Settings** inside Visual Studio 2019 (you can skip this step on Visual Studio for Mac).

 ![Enable AndroidX Migrator](~/android/platform/androidx-images/EnableAndroidXMigrator.png)

-Next, you can right-click your project and `Migrate to AndroidX`.
+Right-click your project and **Migrate to AndroidX**.

 ![Migrate To AndroidX](~/android/platform/androidx-images/MigrateToAndroidX.png)

-**Note:** You will need to make some manual namespace changes for scenarios our tool doesn't cover.
-While we will map the correct package for you, we encourage you to take a look at the official [artifact mappings](https://developer.android.com/jetpack/androidx/migrate/artifact-mappings) and
+> [!NOTE] You will need to make some manual namespace changes for scenarios the tool doesn't cover.
+While we will map the correct package for you, it is encouraged that you to take a look at the official [artifact mappings](https://developer.android.com/jetpack/androidx/migrate/artifact-mappings) and
 [class mappings](https://developer.android.com/jetpack/androidx/migrate/class-mappings) to help your project migration.

-2. If your application includes **any dependencies that have not been migrated to the AndroidX namespace**, you'll have to use our handy-dandy [Android Support Library to AndroidX Migration package.](https://www.nuget.org/packages/Xamarin.AndroidX.Migration)
+2. If your application includes **any dependencies that have not been migrated to the AndroidX namespace**, you'll have to use the [Android Support Library to AndroidX Migration package.](https://www.nuget.org/packages/Xamarin.AndroidX.Migration)
 3. If your application **does not include any dependencies that require AndroidX namespace migration**, you can use the [AndroidX libraries on NuGet today](https://www.nuget.org/packages?q=Tags%3A%22AndroidX%22+Authors%3A%22Microsoft%22).

 ## Troubleshooting

-- It is currently known that certain architecture packages within AndroidX will conflict with the Support Library versions.
+- Certain architecture packages within AndroidX will conflict with the Support Library versions.
 To fix this, you should use the AndroidX version of these packages and remove the Support Library version.
+For example, if you are referencing `Xamarin.Android.Arch.Work.Runtime` in your project, it will conflict with the types of the newly added `AndroidX.Work` package.

 ## Summary